trys/trysv4/site/content/blog/mac-os-dark-mode.md

 }
 ```

-Finally, I copied the `:root` variable rules, and created a 'theme'.
+Finally, to create the dark mode style, I copied the `:root` variable rules, and created a 'theme'.

 ```css
 [data-theme='dark'] {